 Wellington Lake is a 167 acre trophy fishery.
 The lake is stocked twice a year and contains Rainbow, Cutbow, Brown, Brook and Palomino Trout.
 Anglers are welcome to fish year round, including joining us in the winter for ice fishing season.

-*If you arrive early in the morning, please self-register by following the instructions on the outside of the office.
+*If you arrive early in the morning, please bring cash to self-register by following the instructions on the outside of the office.
 All guests are required to complete a liability waiver.
 Please visit the Day Use page for pricing and additional rules regarding a day trip to the lake.

 No live or artificial bait; no worms